-- Including an economic indicator tool (such as the Americans for the Arts Economic Indicator calculation tool) within the application to help applicants assess this information for their events. - Additional streamlining of application attachments and other application revisions to eliminate redundancies.
+Including an economic indicator tool (such as the Americans for the Arts Economic Indicator calculation tool) within the application to provide a standard methodology for applicants to measure this information for their events.

+• Additional streamlining of application materials to eliminate redundancies.